Maria Farmer: Wexner artist residency and alleged assault

+Life in hiding

-Farmer has stated that she received multiple direct threats from Maxwell and Epstein, who also called her clients and contacts in the art world in an effort to destroy her credibility.
-She stated: “I was terrified of Maxwell and Epstein and I moved a number of times to try to hide from them.”
-After enduring persistent threats, Farmer changed her name and moved first to North Carolina.
-For 24 years, she quietly sold antiques and restored houses in the American Southeast, in an effort to stay under the radar.
+In 2019, Farmer alleged that Maxwell repeatedly threatened her life after the 1996 assault.
+She said this intensified after the 2003 Vanity Fair profile, leading her to leave the New York art world.
+Farmer said she received multiple direct threats from Maxwell and Epstein, who reportedly called her clients and contacts in the art world in an effort to destroy her credibility.
+She stated: "I was terrified of Maxwell and Epstein and I moved a number of times to try to hide from them."

+Farmer has said she was forced to change her name, and moved to the American Southeast where she sold antiques and restored houses to stay under the radar.
+Farmer said she stopped painting for twenty years as a result, only resuming her artwork in 2019.

+In 2006, Maria Farmer was a contributing artist in the New York Academy of Art "Take Home a Nude" exhibition.

-The FBI reappeared in 2006 at Farmer's door to question her just before Epstein's arrest for his first criminal prosecution, but little came of the matter.
+According to Farmer, in 2006 the FBI came to her door to question her just before Epstein's arrest for his first criminal prosecution, but she says little came of the matter.
 Farmer was contacted once more in 2016, this time by lawyers who were working with Virginia Giuffre.
 Still in hiding, Farmer recounted her experiences with Epstein and Maxwell to Stanley Pottinger and Bradley Edwards to assist in a better understanding of the defendants' patterns over time.

 Decision to speak out publicly

 After being diagnosed with a brain tumor by early 2019, Farmer described her realization and anger over the impact that the abuse (plus the years of hiding after threats to her life) had on her and her family as the impetus for speaking out publicly.
-On April 16, 2019, Farmer filed a sworn affidavit in federal court in New York, alleging that she and her 15-year-old sister, Annie, had been sexually assaulted by Epstein and Maxwell in separate locations in 1996.
+On April 16, 2019, Farmer filed a sworn affidavit in federal court in New York, alleging that she and her sister, Annie, had been sexually assaulted by Epstein and Maxwell in separate locations in 1996.

 In an interview with Grazia in September 2019, Farmer expressed that it was the betrayal by women that she found hardest to bear in addition to the lack of interest with which the authorities handled her early reports of abusive behavior by Epstein and Maxwell.
 In November 2019, Farmer was also interviewed by Anthony Mason for CBS This Morning.

 ABC News reported that Farmer and her younger sister Annie Farmer shared similarities with Chauntae Davies and her younger sister Teala Davies in that Epstein manipulated the trust within both family groups to further his criminal interest in abusing young girls.

-In late 2019 and early 2020, five wrestlers, Dunyasha Yetts, Mark Coleman, William Knight, Eric Smith and Mike Rodriguez, survivors of the Ohio State University abuse scandal, publicly called on state and federal officials to conduct further inquiry into Farmer's allegations of sexual assault at the Wexner property.
-The wrestlers called for greater accountability regarding the Wexner family's involvement in Epstein's abuse and raised their concerns about the continuing influence of Abigail and Leslie Wexner serving as the "biggest and best-known benefactors" of the university.
+In late 2019 and early 2020, five victims in the Ohio State University abuse scandal called on state and federal officials to conduct further inquiry into Farmer's allegations of sexual assault at the Wexner property.

 Farmer appeared in a four-part Netflix series, released in May 2020, Jeffrey Epstein: Filthy Rich, directed by Lisa Bryant and based on the earlier book of the same name by James Patterson.

-The New York Academy of Art issued an apology to Farmer in August 2020 after several female board members resigned from the organization.